perfana/afterburner/README.md

 See what happens when a thread freezes or fails by setting `afterburner.autonomous.worker.stability` to false.

-Activate the logging of these workers with property: `logging.level.nl.stokpop.afterburner.service.AutonomousWorker=debug`
+Activate the logging of these workers with property: `logging.level.service.io.perfana.afterburner.AutonomousWorker=debug`

 ## flaky calls and retries